How is the breathing rate measured in a person?

 Human respiration rate is measured when a person is at rest and involves counting the number of breaths for one minute by counting how many times the chest rises.
 An optical breath rate sensor can be used for monitoring patients during a magnetic resonance imaging scan.
 Respiration rates may increase with fever, illness, or other medical conditions.
 When checking respiration, it is important to also note whether a person has any difficulty breathing.
 Various other methods to measure respiratory rate are commonly used, including impedance pneumography and capnography which are commonly implemented in patient monitoring.

-In addition, novel techniques for automatically monitoring respiratory rate using wearable sensors are in development, such as estimation of respiratory rate from the electrocardiogram, photoplethysmogram and acceleromatory signals.
+In addition, novel techniques for automatically monitoring respiratory rate using wearable sensors are in development, such as estimation of the respiratory rate from the electrocardiogram, photoplethysmogram and acceleromatory signals.

 What is a normal breathing rate?